feathersui/feathersui-openfl/README.npm.md

 ---

-🚨 **Warning:** This is an **alpha** version of [Feathers UI for OpenFL](https://feathersui.com/openfl/).
-Many components and features are missing, and there will be bugs.
-This library is not currently recommended for production use.
+🚨 **Notice:** This is a **beta** version of Feathers UI for OpenFL.
+Some components and features may still be missing, and occasional bugs should be expected.

 ---